squareben1/gilded_rose/README.md

 # Gilded Rose Tech test #

+## Currently undergoing major refactor as noticed unnecessary and confusing dependencies!

 I have been asked by Allison, the propietor of a small, well situated hostelry, to update the inn's inventory management system so that it can account for a new type of product.
 The system's previous developer Leeroy had a clear penchant for if/else statements and the code required a little re-organizing before I felt comfortable adding in the new functionality required.
 To ensure the program functioned as originally intended after my refactoring I started my writing tests for each of the requirements detailed below.

 ## Features ##